Israeli mafia: Russian mafia

-The Russian mafia in Israel began with the mass immigration of Russian Jews to Israel in 1989.
+The Russian mafia in Israel began with the mass immigration of Soviet Russian Jews to Israel in 1989.
 Jewish Russian crime bosses such as Semion Mogilevich acquired Israeli citizenship and laundered money through Israel.

 The Russian mafia saw Israel as an ideal place to launder money, as Israel's banking system was designed to encourage aliyah, the immigration of Jews, and the accompanying capital.
 Following the trend of global financial deregulation, Israel had also implemented legislation aimed at easing the movement of capital.
 Combined with the lack of anti-money laundering legislation, Russian organised crime found it an easy place to transfer ill-gotten gains.
 In 2005, police estimated that Russian organised crime had laundered between $5 and 10 billion in the fifteen years since the end of the Soviet Union.
 Non-Jewish criminals such as Sergei Mikhailov sought to get Israeli passports, using fake Jewish documentation.

 Russian and Ukrainian Jewish criminals have also been able to set up networks in the United States, following the large migration of Russian Jews to New York City and Miami, but also in European cities such as Berlin and Antwerp.
 Russian-Jewish mobsters include Marat Balagula, Evsei Agron and their respective criminal gangs in the United States.
 Soviet-Jewish criminal groups in the United States are involved in racketeering, prostitution, drug trafficking, extortion, and gasoline tax fraud as well as murder.

 Georgian organized crime

 Family-based organized crime groups were formed among Georgian Jewish immigrants to Israel as well.
-Georgian-Jewish crime families have been able to expand their operations to Western European cities such as Antwerp.
+Georgian-Jewish crime families have been able to expand their operations to Western European cities such as Antwerp and Vienna.
 They are involved in counterfeiting, fraud, money laundering, drug trafficking, weapon trafficking, prostitution and armed robbery.
 Such was the case with the Georgian-Jewish Melikhov clan in Antwerp.